House and document icons on a dark navy background

 Fax remains embedded in mortgage workflows for a few practical reasons.
 Verification of employment (VOE) and verification of deposit (VOD) requests are routinely faxed to employers and banks because many HR departments and financial institutions still prefer fax for these requests.
 They treat a faxed request as more legitimate than an email, partly because fax produces a transmission record with a timestamp.

 Title companies and closing attorneys also rely on fax for last-minute document exchanges.
-When a closing is scheduled for 2 PM and the lender needs a corrected insurance binder by noon, fax is often the fastest way to get a signed document from an insurance agent to a title company.
-The fax confirmation serves as proof the document was delivered on time.
+When a closing is scheduled for 2 PM and the lender needs a corrected insurance binder by noon, the parties may use a published fax workflow.
+A fax status record can preserve the timestamp and carrier outcome, but it does not prove human receipt or review.

 What Mortgage Professionals Actually Fax